 Coordination between autonomic functions is not covered in the current implementation specifications.
-This section is for informational purposes, for following phases of standardization.
+This section discusses a topic for further research.

 8.1.
 The Coordination Problem ()

 Different autonomic functions may conflict in setting certain parameters.
 For example, an energy efficiency function may want to shut down a redundant link, while a load balancing function would not want that to happen.
 The administrator must be able to understand and resolve such interactions, to steer autonomic network performance to a given (intended) operational point.